HypeCheck

 Psyllium Husk

-Also known as: Plantago ovata husk, ispaghula, psyllium fiber, psyllium seed husk
+Also known as: Plantago ovata husk, ispaghula husk, psyllium fiber, psyllium seed husk

 What the Science Says

 Psyllium husk is a soluble dietary fiber derived from the seeds of Plantago ovata.
-It works by absorbing water in the gut, softening stool, and easing bowel movements — making it one of the most studied natural remedies for constipation and irritable bowel syndrome (IBS).
-Clinical trials show it significantly reduces IBS symptom severity in both children and adults, and research suggests it also shifts gut microbiota composition in ways that may support digestive health.
+It works by absorbing water in the intestine, softening stool, and easing bowel movements — making it one of the most studied natural remedies for constipation and irritable bowel syndrome (IBS).
+Clinical trials show it reduces IBS symptom severity in both children and adults, alters gut microbiota composition, and may help with laryngopharyngeal reflux when combined with standard treatment.

 What It Doesn't Do

-Won't help you lose weight — a meta-analysis of 27 RCTs found no meaningful reduction in BMI, waist circumference, or waist-to-hip ratio, and actually found a small increase in body weight.
-Not a proven treatment for gastroparesis — it may actually worsen symptoms in people with delayed gastric emptying.
-Don't expect it to detox your body or cure chronic disease on its own.
+Won't help you lose weight — a meta-analysis of 27 RCTs found no meaningful reduction in BMI, waist circumference, or waist-to-hip ratio.
+Not a standalone treatment for serious digestive diseases.
+Won't detox your body or cleanse your colon in any medically meaningful way.

 Evidence-Based Benefits